 The Alibi Room

-That’s right – there’s over 50 taps of local and imported craft beer.
+That’s right – there are over 50 taps of local and imported craft beer.

 The Alibi Room also features a unique wine list with local boutique and organic wines.